 Though the mansion remains very much as it was in the 19th century, the membership has undergone some important changes in the 20th century, including the admission of Democrats and women.
 Today, of course, anyone who is at least 21 years old is welcome to join The Portland Club.

 The club’s 21st century mission still focuses on spirited discussions of current events, but also includes preservation of the mansion, providing a comfortable social setting, and hosting special events to benefit non-profit organizations.

 Members have free access to the house and to the finest pool room and billiard hall in New England.
-The Club’s exclusive Pool Room contains the original six pool and six billiard tables – antiques which are kept in top playing-condition for members.
+The Club’s exclusive Pool Room contains the original six pool and two billiard tables – antiques which are kept in top playing-condition for members.